Rational-Link/Chainlink-External-Adapters-Template/README.md

   }
 }
 ```
+- id: A unique identifier for the job run.
+- titles: The title of the Wikipedia article to query.
+- exchars: The number of characters to extract from the article.

 ---
 ## Response Structure
-The adapter returns a structured JSON response:
+Upon successful execution, the adapter returns a structured JSON response containing the requested data:
 ```json
 {
   "jobRunId": "12345",